 About

 I’m a dance and performance artist drawn to the infinite complexity of movement and the beauty of thinking bodies.
-Where dance and music meet is probably where I feel most at home — in choreography that gives music a body and makes movement deeply musical.
+Where dance and music meet is where I feel most at home — in choreography that gives music a body and makes movement deeply musical.

 I’m also part of Y-Collective, an artist collective working to connect Brussels youth with dance and the wider arts.